 - The tests are multiple-choice and cover grammar, reading, and vocabulary.
 The tests are adaptive, meaning the question difficulty will vary depending on how you respond.
 You will not be able to review an item once you have submitted your answer.

 - Complete the test in one sitting.
 There is no time limit but you should set aside a minimum of one hour.

 - You may not use books, notes or any other resource materials.

 Your score will appear at the end of your test.
 Save the score page to a file to print a copy.
 If you do not see a score, login again and click on resume to complete your test.

-If you are having difficulty accessing a test contact the Enterprise Instructional Technology at: firstname.lastname@example.org
+If you are having difficulty accessing a test, contact the ITS Help Desk at: email@example.com

 If you have questions related to course placement, contact the Academic Advising Center at: firstname.lastname@example.org.